 - Institution’s Understanding of Its Responsibility to Provide Equal Access

 - Responsibility for Accommodation Determination

 NVRA Voter Registration

 The Office of Accessibility Services, located in the Student Success Center on both the Alfred and Wellsville campuses, is a National Voter Registration Act (NVRA) voter registration site.
-Voter registration forms can also be obtained at the Center for Civic Engagement in the Student Leadership Center.
-For more information, please visit the following Web site: http://www.elections.ny.gov/NVRA.html.
+Voter registration forms can also be obtained at the Center for Civic Engagement in the Student Leadership Center or online.
+For more information, please visit the New York State elections website.